 Unfortunately, many people have not learned to cope with this vision problem.
 Some have found that certain things set off the flashing lights and have learned to avoid them.
 But others haven’t been so lucky.
 There is no surefire way to cope with the condition.
 At this stage, it’s a lot of trial and error.

 However, human trials are underway to find ways that can help people cope with visual snow.
-One way that many people are beginning to treat visual snow is by using tinted lenses.
+One way that many people are beginning to treat the condition is by using yellow-tinted lenses.
 In a study with 12 participants, all reported that their symptoms were more tolerable when wearing the lenses.

 This has paved the way towards making special tinted lenses for visual snow.
 The lenses can allow people to freely enjoy the activities they love and may even decrease the number of school drop outs.

-Experts advise those with visual snow talk to their doctors (or preferably one who knows and believes in the realness of this condition) and find a personalized way to cope with it.
+Experts advise those who suffer from the condition to talk to their doctors (or preferably one who knows and believes in the realness of this condition) and find a personalized way to cope with it.

 It isn’t an ideal solution, but it seems to be the only solution available right now.
 Which to be honest, is better than nothing, which is where we were a few years ago.